Jordan’s Principle

 Application Process

-If request is denied, an Appeal may be sent in as a written request within one year of the date of denial
+If request is denied, an appeal may be sent in as a written request within one year of the date of denial

 Documents Required